 All registered students are held to the BAC's Tuition Refund Policy each semester.
-Tuition refunds are granted for In-Semester or Full-School Withdrawals and are based upon the tuition refund schedule.
-This policy is based on full semester withdrawal, not on individual course reduction.
+Tuition refunds are granted for In-Semester or Full-School Withdrawals and individual course reduction in some cases and are based upon the published tuition refund schedules.
 Tuition refunds are determined upon written notice of withdrawal to the Advisor.
 The schedules are listed below.